-- Higher-order differentials [46]: we believe that due to the high average diffusion it is very difficult to construct higher-order differentials of any significance for Keccak-f. - Impossible differentials [76]: we expect the Keccak-f permutations to behave as random permutations.
-If so, the cardinality of differentials has a Poisson distribution with $\lambda = 1/2$ [31] and hence about 60 % of the differentials in Keccak-f will have cardinality 0, and so are impossible.
-However, given a differential (a,b), it is a priori hard to predict whether it is impossible.
+- Higher-order differentials [55]: we believe that due to the high average diffusion it is very difficult to construct higher-order differentials of any significance for KECCAK-f. - Impossible differentials [87]: we expect the KECCAK-f permutations to behave as random permutations.
+If so, the cardinality of differentials has a Poisson distribution with $\lambda = 1/2$ [40] and hence about 60 % of the differentials in KECCAK-f will have cardinality 0, and so are impossible.
+However, given a differential (a, b), it is a priori hard to predict whether it is impossible.
 Settings in which one could exploit impossible differentials are keyed modes, where part of the input is fixed and unknown.
 In this case one would need truncated impossible differentials.
-If the number of rounds is sufficient to avoid low-weight differential trails, we believe this can pose no problem. - Differential-linear attacks [51]: in these attacks one concatenates a differential over a number of rounds and a correlation over a number of subsequent rounds.
-We think that for reduced-round versions of Keccak-f differential-linear distinguishers are a candidate for the most powerful structural distinguisher.
-The required number of pairs is of the order DP-2LP-2 with DP the differential probability of the distinguisher's differential and LP the square of the distinguisher's correlation.
-If we assume the differentials is dominated by a single low-weight differential trail, we have DP $\approx 2^{-w(Q_l)}$ .
-Additionally, if we assume the correlation is dominated by a single low-weight linear trail, we have DP $\approx 2^{-w(Q_l)}$ .
-This gives for the number of required pairs: $2^{2(w(Q_d)+w(Q_l))}$ .
-The number of required pairs to exploit a trail in a simple differential or linear attack is of the order $2^{w(Q)}$ .
-Hence, over a number of rounds, the differential-linear distinguisher is more powerful than a simple differential or linear distinguisher if $w(Q_d) + w(Q_l) < w(Q)/2$ .
-Where Q is a trail over all rounds, $Q_d$ a trail of the first n rounds and $Q_l$ a trail over the remaining rounds.
-As we expect in the Keccak-f variants with large width and a low number of rounds, the minimum trail weight tends to grow exponentially, and the chaining of two half-length trails is favored over a single full-length trail.
+If the number of rounds is sufficient to avoid low-weight differential trails, we believe this can pose no problem. - Differential-linear attacks [61]: in these attacks one concatenates a differential over a number of rounds and a correlation over a number of subsequent rounds.
+We think that for reduced-round versions of KECCAK-f differential-linear distinguishers are a candidate for the most powerful structural distinguisher.
+The required number of pairs is of the order $DP^{-2}LP^{-2}$ with DP the differential probability of the distinguisher's differential and LP the square of the distinguisher's correlation.
+If we assume the differentials is dominated by a single low-weight differential trail, we have $DP \approx 2^{-w_r(Q_d)}$.
+Additionally, if we assume the correlation is dominated by a single low-weight linear trail, we have $DP \approx 2^{-w_c(Q_l)}$.
+This gives for the number of required pairs: $2^{2(w_r(Q_d)+w_c(Q_l))}$.
+The number of required pairs to exploit a trail in a simple differential or linear attack is of the order $2^{w_c(Q)}$.
+Hence, over a number of rounds, the differential-linear distinguisher is more powerful than a simple differential or linear distinguisher if $w_r(Q_d) + w_c(Q_l) < w_c(Q)/2$.
+Where Q is a trail over all rounds, Q_d a trail of the first n rounds and Q_l a trail over the remaining rounds.
+As we expect in the KECCAK-f variants with large width and a low number of rounds, the minimum trail weight tends to grow exponentially, and the chaining of two half-length trails is favored over a single full-length trail. - (Amplified) Boomerang [84, 52] and rectangle attacks [18]: These attacks chain (sets of) differentials over a small number of rounds to construct distinguishers over a larger number of rounds.
+These are also likely candidates for good structural distinguishers, for the same reason as differential-linear ones.